 Our event grew to 441 participants from across 18 countries in our second edition that was held on October 7-8, 2017.
 Paul Giblin from the U.K won the 110 Km event in 12:48 hours while 71/124 finished within the cut-off time of 24 hours.
 Our 80 Km event saw 36/60 finishers with Dharmendra D from India winning in a time of 9:44 hours.
 Finally, we saw 102/257 finishers in the 50 Km event that was won by Kieren D’souza in 4:45 hours.
 The cut-off time for the 80 Km and 50 Km were 15 hours and 9 hours respectively.

-Our third edition held on October 13-14, 2018 attracted over 1200 participants who fought extraordinarily hot weather in the Malnad area.
+Our third edition held on October 13-14, 2018 attracted over 1200 participants in extraordinarily hot weather in the Malnad area.
 Hayden Hawks from U.S.A broke the 50 Km record with a finish time of 4’19”.
 Timothy Hewitt from Australia finished the 80 Km in 7’59” and Florent Bouguin from Canada finished the gruelling 110 KM in 13’50”.

 Our event is unique because it 100% volunteer-driven.
 While there are over 400+ volunteers that help prepare the course and provide support to the runners, a core team of about 20 volunteers work without a break over the 24 hours of the event.
 Many members of the team have been together for some years and we look forward to meeting at this event to catch up and share some laughs together.